 - the approval of the residency permit for family reunification can be refused if the authorities conclude that the application is based on a “formal marriage”; similarly, the application can be refused if the authorities assess the existence of bigamy or polygamy;

 - the residency permit can be approved for a validity period of maximum 5 years.

 RESIDENCE PERMIT APPLICATION FOR NON-EU NATIONALS, FAMILY MEMBERS OF ROMANIAN CITIZENS

 for nationals of: India, Pakistan, Bangladesh, Indonesia, Sri Lanka, Algeria, Egypt, Lebanon.

-Log in to unlock the content or Register for an account!
+Log in to unlock the content or Register below for an account!